FarhodLatifov/ReactTodoApp/README.md

 ---

-Made with ❤️ using React and Tailwind CSS.
+Made with ❤️ by Farhod Latifov using React and Tailwind CSS.